What to do after a hit-and-run in Louisiana

 How hit-and-runs impact car insurance rates in Louisiana

 Louisiana is one of the most expensive states for car insurance, regardless of driving record.
-The United States national average car insurance premium of $1,674 is more than $1,000 less than the average rate in Louisiana, which is $2,724.
+The United States national average car insurance premium of $1,771 for full coverage is more than $1,000 less than the average rate in Louisiana.

 If you get into a hit-and-run accident, the first thing you should do is pull over safely, even if the other driver does not stop.
 Assess the situation and make sure that you and your passengers are not harmed.
 If anyone in the car needs medical aid, call 911.
 If there are no injuries, here is what you should do: